-If one travels to a new city, one would certainly like to see as much of the city as possible.
+If you travel to a new city, you would certainly like to see as much of the city as possible.
 This includes not only the typical tourist attractions, but rather local bars, restaurants and less commercial places off the beaten tourist paths.
-For the planning of my city trips, I most times use the internet in order to make myself familiar beforehand virtually with a foreign city.
+For the planning of my city trips, I always do some research on the internet to make myself familiar my travel destination.
 Arrived at the city, I have some habits to get an overview of the town.

-Therefore, I would like to present you 8 ideas to discover a foreign city so that you can perfectly prepare yourself for your next city trip and see as much as possible.
+In this post, I present you 8 ideas to discover a foreign city on your own.
+This way, you can perfectly prepare yourself for your next city trip and see as much as possible.
 Let’s go! :)

 „Cities have always been the fireplaces of civilization, whence light and heat radiated out into the dark.“

 – Theodore Parker, Lessons from the World of Matter and the World of Men